How to find out if someone is married?

 The case of the Lexena bigamist simply underlines the fact that you can’t be too careful today – and that includes matters of the heart.
 Just because someone isn’t wearing a ring doesn’t mean they’re not married and just because they tell you they have been divorced does not mean it’s true.
 Therefore the answer to the question ‘how can I find out if someone is married?’ is ever more important.

 They may not even tell you they are single.
 Allowing you to perceive them as available by, say, being active on online dating sites allows you to believe that they are available but still leaves you open to being conned either way.

 Many people who are regular customers of USAtrace tell us that they did not realise it was so easy to see if someone is married.
 Just check-out the box below:

-How to find out if someone is married or divorced?
+How to find out if someone is single? – check their martial status now:

 Check Marriage Records and SSN Search

 In the US, marriage records are typically classified as public records, which means that they are usually available for review if you know where to look for them.
 Finding marriage records online is certainly possible – but there’s often a catch.